 Frederick owned five slaves in 1810, six slaves in 1820 and seven in 1830.
 By 1840, a few months before his death, Frederick owned just three slaves(25).
 In his will - drawn up two years earlier - Frederick directed that they were to be manumitted upon his death.

-I suspect the issue of slavery played a part in their move to Ohio, but I also suspect all three had a desire to be successful on their own, without the inevitable comparisons to their father.
+I suspect the issue of slavery played a part in their move to Ohio, but I also suspect all three sons had a desire to be successful on their own, without the inevitable comparisons to their father.